 If the historical irony seems lost on many of the organizers, the potent symbol of urban and suburban displays of guns is not.
 But it is not their love of firearms which scares me, nor their theories of crime prevention.
 What frightens me as an urbanite and a progressive is their explicit links to the populist right in America, both its current incarnation in the Tea Parties and the older versions like the John Birch Society.
 As I sat quietly in the back of a Tea Party meeting this evening, listening to the Open Carry advocates make their case for an hour, it was hard to ignore the potent anti-Obama rhetoric, the language of conspiracy and anti-liberal foment, the anti-immigrant sentiment and the fetishization of Arizona.
 (In between calls to move to Arizona was one to boycott pro-immigrant and anti-gun San Francisco)

-Credits: Image of men with guns from the East Bay Open Carry facebook page, the Panthers from Marginal Revolution and ECC Tea Party from the author.
+Credits: Photo of men with guns from the East Bay Open Carry page on Facebook.
+Photo of the Black Panthers from Marginal Revolution.
+Photo of the East Contra Costa Tea Party sign by Alex Schafran.